patricklafrance/wmfnext-shell/README.md

 The `useNavigationItems()` hook return the navigation items as is, meaning you'll still have to recursively parse the tree structure to transform the items into actual React component.

-As it's a non trivial process, the shell provide an optional utility hook called `useRenderedNavigationItems()` to help with that.
+As it's a non trivial process, the shell provide an optional utility hook called `useRenderedNavigationItems()` to faciliate the parsing.

-> If you prefer you can always parse the navigation items tree on your own without using the utility hook.
+> If you prefer, you can parse the navigation items tree by yourself without using the utility hook.

 The `useRenderedNavigationItems()` accept 2 render functions as a second and third parameter.
-The second parameter is a function to render a single link from a navigation item and the third parameter is a function to render a section of navigation items.
+The *second parameter* is a function to render a single link from a navigation item and the *third parameter* is a function to render a section of navigation items.

 In this example, there are 2 sections.
 A root section containing all the navigation items, and a nested section containing only _"Static1/Page 4"_ and _"Static1/Page 5"_.

 Each render function must return a single `React element`.

-Notice that the `renderItem` function receive the `highlight` additional props and use it to render an "highlight" CSS class on the link.
-This is the kind of usecase those `additionalProps` are for.
+Notice that the `renderItem` function receive the `highlight` additional props.
+When provided, the host application root layout will render an "highlight" CSS class on the link.
+This is the type of use cases `additionalProps` are for.

-👉 Start all the projects and try navigating between pages.
+👉 Start all the applications and try navigating between pages.

-> **Warning**
+> **Note**
 >
-> It's important to provide memoized render functions to the `useRenderedNavigationItems()` hook as otherwise the navigation items will be parsed over and over on re-renders rather than being returned from the cache for the same navigation item tree structure.
+> It's important to provide memoized render functions to the `useRenderedNavigationItems()` hook as otherwise the navigation items will be parsed over and over on re-renders rather than being returned from the cache.

 ### Isolate module failures

-One of the key carateristic of micro-frontends implementations like [iframes](https://martinfowler.com/articles/micro-frontends.html#Run-timeIntegrationViaIframes) and subdomains is that a single module failure can't break the whole application.
-The host application and the other modules will still be fully functional even if one fail with an unmanaged error.
+One of the key caracteristic of micro-frontends implementations like [iframes](https://martinfowler.com/articles/micro-frontends.html#Run-timeIntegrationViaIframes) and subdomains is that a single module failure can't break the whole application.
+In our scenarion, the host application and the other modules would still be fully functional even if one fail with an unmanaged error.

-With an implementation such as Webpack Module Federation or even a build time implementation with static modules, this is not the case as all the modules live in the same domain and share the same DOM.
+With an implementation such as [Webpack Module Federation](https://webpack.js.org/concepts/module-federation/) or even a build time implementation with static modules, this is not the case by default as all the modules live in the same domain and share the same DOM.

-Still, the good news is that with [React Router](https://reactrouter.com/) we can build something which will behave very similarly to iframe failures isolation by leveraging [Outlet](https://reactrouter.com/en/main/components/outlet) and [errorElement](https://reactrouter.com/en/main/route/error-element).
+The good news is that with [React Router](https://reactrouter.com) we can build something which will behave very similarly to iframe failures isolation by leveraging [Outlet](https://reactrouter.com/en/main/components/outlet) and a route [errorElement](https://reactrouter.com/en/main/route/error-element) prop.

-For this example, the host application root layout is already using an `<Outlet />`, therefore all we have to do is to add a nested pathless route with an `errorElement` prop to catch unmanaged errors from modules.
+In this example, the host application root layout is already using an `<Outlet />`, therefore all we have to do is adding a nested pathless route with an `errorElement` prop under the root layout to catch unmanaged errors from modules.

 👉 First, let's create an error boundary component in the host application to handle errors.